Kallen113/PostgreSQL_Python_psycopg2_SQLAlchemy_project/README.md

 ## Overview and Summary:
 There are 6 Jupyter Python notebooks uploaded onto this repository.
 The scripts/Jupyter notebooks can be found in the 2 folders, which contain 2+ notebooks using the psyocpg2 and SQLAlchemy libraries, respectively.
 Here's a brief synopsis of what these folders contain:

 a.) psycopg2: contains 3 Jupyter notebook files (Parts I, V, and VI) of Python code implementing commands on a PostgreSQL database via the psycopg2 library.
+Part VI uses the IMDB dataset curated and extracted via an ETL and web crawler program from one of my other GitHub repos.

 b.)
 SQLAlchemy: contains 3 Jupyter notebook files (Parts II through IV) of Python code implementing commands on a PostgreSQL database via the SQLAlchemy library.
 This inclues importing a CSV file and inserting the data into a new SQL table, creating a table and inserting data manually, and implementing various SELECT queries.

-For this repository, I used a PostGreSQL server to implement part of the CRUD process (i.e., create a table within a database, insert rows of data into 1 or more of the table's columns, update rows of data, and delete data) and some SELECT queries.
+For this repository, I used a PostGreSQL server to implement part of the CRUD process (i.e., create a table within a database, insert records/rows of data into 1 or more of the table's columns, update records of data, and delete data) and some SELECT queries.

 ## Code samples:
 Before describing the project in more detail, here are a few code samples from the project: